 I console myself that this is a good problem to have.

 So this happened about 4 more times this round.
 It wasn’t until I dug into the specs that this all became clear why this was happening…

-The lofts are stronger for a reason.
-Fact is…they have to be.
+The lofts are stronger for a reason…they have to be.